AlessandroGhiotto/planisuss-world/README.md

 The time on Planisussis structured in units called day.
 A day is articulated in the following
 phases:

-- **Growing** Vegetob grow everywhere of a fixed quantity.
+- **Growing**: Vegetob grow everywhere of a fixed quantity.
-- **Movement** The individuals of animal species (Erbast and Carviz) decide if move in another area.
+- **Movement**: The individuals of animal species (Erbast and Carviz) decide if move in another area.
 Movement is articulated as individual and social group (herd or pride) movement.
-- **Grazing** Erbast which did not move, can graze the Vegetob in the area.
+- **Grazing**: Erbast which did not move, can graze the Vegetob in the area.
-- **Struggle** Carviz insisting on the same area can fight or hunt.
+- **Struggle**: Carviz insisting on the same area can fight or hunt.
-- **Spawning** Individuals of animal species can generate their offspring.
+- **Spawning**: Individuals of animal species can generate their offspring.